-- Despite the lactose in cow’s milk, there are still reasons why it is a top choice for many people.
+Despite the lactose, there are still reasons why it is a top choice for many people.
 It has added vitamin D, calcium and the highest level of protein.
-For children or people who are involved in sports, milk is a good source of amino acids for strong bones and muscles.
+For children or people who are involved in sports, it is a good source of amino acids for strong bones and muscles.
 A glass of milk contains 30 percent of your daily calcium requirements.
-Whether the milk is whole, low-fat or skim, it all contains the same level of lactose but the number of calories and fat will vary.
+Whether it is whole, low-fat or skim, it all contains the same level of lactose but the number of calories and fat will vary.
 Whole milk contains the most calories due to the fat content.

-- Skim milk has fewer calories but still contains the same variety of nutrients including calcium, phosphorus, niacin, riboflavin, protein, potassium, vitamin A, vitamin D and vitamin B12.
-All cows’ milk whether whole, low fat or skim contains lactose.
-Those who are lactose-intolerant often choose plant-based milk or Lactaid.
+Skim has fewer calories, but still contains the same variety of nutrients including calcium, phosphorus, niacin, riboflavin, protein, potassium, vitamin A, vitamin D and vitamin B12.
+Those who are lactose-intolerant often choose plant-based alternatives, or Lactaid.
 Skim milk also contains less fat which will help with weight reduction, a plus when you have diabetes.

-- Soy milk may be a good choice since it has 80 calories per glass, 7 grams of protein and 1 gram of sugar with no saturated fat.
+Soy milk may be a good choice since it has 80 calories per glass, 7 grams of protein and 1 gram of sugar with no saturated fat.
 It is often fortified with vitamin D and calcium and comes in low and full-fat versions.
-A recent study in the “Journal of Renal Nutrition” found soy milk improved blood pressure in people with diabetes who had neuropathy.
-Always shake soy milk before you drink it because the added nutrients may sink to the bottom of the container.
+A recent study in the “Journal of Renal Nutrition” found it improved blood pressure in people with diabetes who had neuropathy.
+Always shake before you drink, because the added nutrients may sink to the bottom of the container.

-- Almond milk contains 30 calories per glass and 1 gram of protein and fiber.
-The unsweetened type has no sugar and no saturated fat.
+Almond milk contains 30 calories per glass and 1 gram of protein and fiber.
+The unsweetened type has no sugar and no saturated fat, and has a tasty, nutty flavor.
 It is free of lactose and cholesterol.
-Many types of almond milk are fortified with vitamin D and calcium.
-Those who choose almond milk need to add more protein to their diets in other ways.
-This type of milk has a tasty, nutty flavor.
+Many types are fortified with vitamin D and calcium.
+If not, you may need to add more protein to your diet.

-- Lactaid is made from cow’s milk that was not treated with growth hormone and does not contain lactose.
-Lactaid contains no fat with 65 percent of the calories coming from carbohydrates and 125 milligrams of sodium.
+When cow’s milk that is not treated with growth hormone (and therefore does not contain lactose), it is called Lactaid.
+It contains no fat, with 65 percent of the calories coming from carbohydrates and 125 milligrams of sodium.
 There are 110 calories in a cup of low-fat Lactaid milk.
 It tastes the same as regular cow’s milk.

-- Whether you choose cow’s milk or fortified plant milk, calcium may reduce your risk for high blood pressure.
-Stay away or limit your intake of flavored milks including chocolate milk that tend to be higher in added sugars.
+Whether you choose cow’s milk or fortified plant-based alternative, calcium may reduce your risk for high blood pressure.
+Stay away or limit your intake of flavored milks, like chocolate, that tend to be higher in added sugars.
 Keep sugar, carbohydrates, fat and taste in mind as you make a final decision.
-Selecting the right milk is sure to be the perfect complement to a couple of sugar-free cookies.
+Selecting the right option is sure to be the perfect complement to a couple of sugar-free cookies.